-The Nikon D7200 was one of the most capable mid-range cameras of its time, and several years later, it’s still super capable of taking excellent quality photos.
-Now, as you’ve found this article in search of the best Nikon D7200 accessories out there, I want to make sure that you find exactly what you’re looking for.
+The Nikon D7200 was one of the most popular mid-range cameras of its time, and several years later, it’s still super capable of taking excellent quality photos.
+Now, as you’ve found this article in search of the accessories for Nikon D7200, I want to make sure that you find exactly what you’re looking for.

 Now, the Nikon D7200 is a pretty capable camera on its own, but adding a few good accessories may just make your experience a lot better.
 For example, you can use an external flash and get better photos in low light compared to what you’d get if you’ve just used the built-in flash.